 Kabuki syndrome occurs in approximately 1 in 32,000 newborns.

-The KMT2D and KDM6A gene mutations associated with Kabuki syndrome lead to the absence of the corresponding functional enzyme.
-A lack of the enzymes produced from these genes disrupts normal histone methylation and impairs proper activation of certain genes in many of the body's organs and tissues, resulting in the abnormalities of development and function characteristic of Kabuki syndrome.
+The KMT2D and KDM6A gene variants associated with Kabuki syndrome lead to the absence of the corresponding functional enzyme.
+A lack of either of the enzymes produced from these genes disrupts normal histone methylation and impairs proper activation of certain genes in many of the body's organs and tissues, resulting in the abnormalities of development and function characteristic of Kabuki syndrome.

-Some people with Kabuki syndrome have no identified KMT2D or KDM6A gene mutation.
-The cause of the disorder in these individuals is unknown.
+Some people with Kabuki syndrome have no identified KMT2D or KDM6A gene variant.
+These individuals are diagnosed based on the presence of characteristic features of the condition.
+The cause of Kabuki syndrome in these individuals is unknown.

-Most cases of Kabuki syndrome result from a new mutation in one of these genes and occur in people with no history of the disorder in their family.
-In a few cases, an affected person is believed to have inherited the mutation from one affected parent.
+Most cases of Kabuki syndrome result from a new variant in one of these genes and occur in people with no history of the disorder in their family.
+In a few cases, an affected person is believed to have inherited the variant from one affected parent.

 Other Names for This Condition